PacificBiosciences/PacBioFileFormats/DataSet.rst

 - ContigSet - Any FASTA containing contigs, e.g. those produced by HGAP.
 - BarcodeSet - The FASTA file and metadata used by barcode detection.
 - TranscriptSet - Processed RNA transcripts in BAM format.
-- TranscriptAlignedSet - Processed and aligned RNA transcripts in BAM format.
+- TranscriptAlignmentSet - Processed and aligned RNA transcripts in BAM format.

 SubreadSet example